-- Doors are heavy; use caution when removing them. - Hinge pin can break if overtightened during door reinstall (Max Torque: 10 N·m / 7.5 ft· lb). - 1.
-Roll down the glass window to prevent any damage. - 2.
+- Doors are heavy; use caution when removing them. - Hinge pin can break if overtightened during door reinstall (Max Torque: 7.5 ft· lb / 10 N·m).
+Refer to "Off-Road Driving Tips" in "Starting And Operating" for further information.

+- 1. Roll down the glass window to prevent any damage. - 2.
 Remove the hinge pin screws from the upper and lower outside hinges (using a #T50 Torx head driver).

-NOTE: The hinge pin screws and nuts can be stowed in the rear cargo tray located under the rear load floor.
+The hinge pin screws and nuts can be stowed in the rear cargo tray located under the rear load floor.